Man wearing glasses uses a tablet device in a well-lit room.

 Benefits of buy now, pay later

-• You can get approved instantly for a BNPL plan
+• You typically get approved instantly for a BNPL payment plan.

 Drawbacks of buy now, pay later

-• BNPL plans are subject to various fees according to Experian, such as late payment fees or applied interest when missing a payment
+• BNPL plans may be subject to various fees, such as late payment fees or applied interest when missing a payment.

-Ultimately, there are both drawbacks and benefits to buy now, pay later vs. credit cards, which is why it’s critical to weigh your options carefully.
-Some people may get the greatest benefit by combining both options.
+Ultimately, both buy now, pay later and credit cards have their advantages.
+BNPL may offer structured, short-term repayment without interest, while credit cards feature flexibility and potential rewards.
 The right strategy for you depends on your spending habits, financial goals, credit history, and other factors.

 Next steps